Mashijams/haiku/docs/develop/file_systems/xfs/overview.rst

 References
 ----------

-The best and only reference for xfs is latest version of "xfs_filesystem_structure".
+The best and only reference for xfs is latest version of "xfs_filesystem_structure" written by Linux-XFS developers.

-The pdf version of above Doc is `here <http://ftp.ntu.edu.tw/linux/utils/fs/xfs/docs/xfs_filesystem_structure.pdf>`_
+The pdf version of above Doc can be found `here <http://ftp.ntu.edu.tw/linux/utils/fs/xfs/docs/xfs_filesystem_structure.pdf>`_